nipafx/nipafx.dev/content/articles/2017-02-13-repackaging-exceptions-streams.md

 But as I said before, I think this only works well if you never return streams.
 Because if you do, even only occasionally, there is a risk that you or a colleague takes the pipeline apart during a refactoring, arming the bomb that is an undeclared checked exception, hidden in a stream.

-There is another drawback that [Sebastian Millies pointed out](http://blog.codefx.org/java/repackaging-exceptions-streams/#comment-3154058536), namely that the interfaces and methods used so far only allow a single exception.
+There is another drawback that [Sebastian Millies pointed out](java-repackaging-exceptions-streams)<!-- comment-3154058536 -->, namely that the interfaces and methods used so far only allow a single exception.
 As soon as a method declares more than one checked exception, things get problematic.
 Either you let Java derive a common supertype (likely to be `Exception`) or you declare additional `CheckedFunction` interfaces and `liftException` methods for more than one exception.
 Both not exactly great options.

-[java_8]

 ## Reflection